pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 ### Add node groups

-In the configuration file of eksctl (`cluster.yaml`), add the following two items to add a node group for TiFlash/TiCDC respectively. `desiredCapacity` is the number of nodes your desire.
+In the configuration file of eksctl (`cluster.yaml`), add the following two items to add a node group for TiFlash/TiCDC respectively. `desiredCapacity` is the number of nodes you desire.

 ```
 - name: tiflash